-There are several techniques used to decorate corporate apparel–especially corporate logo apparel–but the most common methods are embroidery and screen printing.
+There are several techniques used to decorate custom work apparel, especially corporate logo apparel–but the most common methods are embroidery and screen printing.
 However, each has unique benefits meaning that they work better for certain types of work attire.

 What is Embroidery?